aesara-devs/aesara/doc/extending/graph_rewriting.rst

   * 0.028s means it spent that time calls to ``fgraph.validate()``
   * 0.131s means it spent that time for callbacks.
 This is a mechanism that can trigger other execution when there is a change to the FunctionGraph.
   * ``time      - (name, class, index) - validate time`` tells how the information for each sub-optimizer get printed.
-  * All other instances of :class:`SeqOptimizer` are described like this.
-In particular, some sub-optimizer from ``OPT_FAST_RUN`` that are also :class:`SeqOptimizer`.
+  * All other instances of :class:`SequentialGraphRewriter` are described like this.
+In particular, some sub-optimizer from ``OPT_FAST_RUN`` that are also :class:`SequentialGraphRewriter`.

-* The :class:`SeqOptimizer` will print some stats at the start:
+* The :class:`SequentialGraphRewriter` will print some stats at the start:

     .. code-block:: none